lytranp/lytranp.github.io/_posts/finance/2021-05-06-income-statement.md

     + Operating profit = Gross Profit - Operating Expenses (SG&A) including depreciation and amortization.
 So, it is known as EBIT.
 What has not yet been substracted from revenue is interest and taxes because operating profit is the profit a business earns from the business it is in.
 Taxes do not really have anything to do with how well you are running the company.
 Interest expenses depend on whether the company is financed with debt or equity because it does not say anything about how well it is run from an operational perspective.
 EBIT measures both overall demand for the company's products or services and the company's efficiency in delivering those products.
 Bankers and investors look at operating profit to see whether the company will be able to pay its debt and earn money for its shareholders.

     + Net Profit (or so-called bottom line): is what is left over after everything is subtracted.
 Some of key numbers used to measure a public company, such as EPS, P/E are based on net profit.

+    + EPS = Net income / number of ownership shares in the company.

 ------------------
 **References**